penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-nonconsecutivesessions.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations/properties/nonConsecutiveSessions
 ```

-Identifiers of the sessions that they should not be consecutive.
-It is a strict condition.
+Identifiers of the sessions which class units must not be consecutive.
+This is a strict condition.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |